-What is Japanese sesame dressing?
+What is Japanese Sesame Dressing?

-Japanese sesame dressing, known as "goma dressing (ごまドレッシング)" in Japanese, is a thick and creamy dressing made with ground sesame seeds, mayonnaise, rice vinegar, sugar, soy sauce and sesame oil.
-These 6 simple and accessible ingredients come together to make a rich, tangy and decadent salad dressing like no other!
+Japanese sesame dressing, known as “goma dressing (ごまドレッシング)” in Japanese, is a thick and creamy dressing made with ground sesame seeds, mayonnaise, rice vinegar, sugar, soy sauce, and sesame oil.

 - Sesame seeds - known as "iri goma" in Japanese, white toasted sesame seeds are a must-have for this recipe!
 We will toast them again, but for the best flavor, buy them already toasted.